 Compare other bushels, particularly the U.S. bushel.

-Download a chart for converting post-1696 Winchester bushels to liters (or, one in A4 format)
+Download a chart for converting post-1696 Winchester bushels to liters (or, for A4 format)

-Around 871 c.e., King Alfred the Great chose the city of Winchester in southeastern England as the capital of his kingdom of Wessex.
-One reason for doing so was the town's supply of educated workers, then a function of the church.
+Winchester is a city in southeastern England.
+Around 871 c.e., King Alfred the Great chose it as the capital of his kingdom of Wessex, perhaps because of town's supply of educated workers, then a function of the church.
 A cathedral had been built in Winchester as early as 648, and Alfred and his queen founded two more.
 The town's position as an administrative center continued even after the Norman Conquest (1066).
 William the Conqueror built a castle there, and the Domesday Book was compiled there.
-Not until wars of succession in the 12th century did the town decline in importance.
+Not until wars of succession in the 12ᵗʰ century did the town decline in importance.

 8. & gange án mynet ofer ealne þæs cyniges anweald, & þone nan man ne forsace.